 Observe from the discussion at model structure on simplicial abelian groups that the degreewise free functor-forgetful functor adjunction (see algebra over a Lawvere theory for details) induces a Quillen adjunction

-between the model structure on simplicial abelian groups and the standard model structure on simplicial sets, which exhibits as the corresponding transferred model structure.
+between the model structure on simplicial abelian groups and the classical model structure on simplicial sets, which exhibits as the corresponding transferred model structure.

 Moreover, the Dold-Kan correspondence constitutes in particular a Quillen equivalence

 between the projective model structure on chain complexes of abelian groups in non-negative degree and simplicial abelian groups.

 for the composite Quillen adjunction.
 For any category, postcomposition with induces a Quillen adjunction

 between the projective model structure on functors and the global projective model structure on simplicial presheaves, which by convenient abuse of notation we denote by the same symbols.

 Locally presentable categories: Large categories whose objects arise from small generators under small relations.